MITgcm/MITgcm/doc/getting_started/getting_started.rst

 :varlink:`tauThetaClimRelax` (in seconds).
-The same procedure applies for salinity with the variable names :varlink:`EmPmRfile`, :varlink:`saltClimFile`, and :varlink:`tauSaltClimRelax` for freshwater flux (in m/s) and surface salinity (in psu or g/kg) data files and relaxation timescale coefficient (in seconds), respectively.
+The same procedure applies for salinity with the variable names :varlink:`EmPmRfile`, :varlink:`saltClimFile`, and :varlink:`tauSaltClimRelax` for freshwater flux (in m/s) and surface salinity (in g/kg) data files and relaxation timescale coefficient (in seconds), respectively.

 .. tabularcolumns:: |\Y{.24}|\Y{.1}|\Y{.15}|\Y{.535}|